 This easy bread pudding recipe is a great way to use leftover stale bread; it keeps it simple with vanilla and cinnamon spices.
-Serve it up plain or glaze it with bourbon sauce, this holiday favorite dessert recipe is sure to become a family favorite.
+Serve it up plain or glaze it with bourbon sauce; this holiday-favorite sweet side dish and dessert recipe will surely become a family favorite.

 Ingredients

-- This is quick to whip up, about 10 minutes, but I let my bread sit for an additional 30 minutes before baking so that the bread can soak up the egg and (whipping cream or milk) mixture.
+- This recipe is pretty quick to whip up, taking only about 10 minutes, but I let my bread sit for an additional 30 minutes before baking so that the bread can soak up the egg and (whipping cream or milk) mixture.

 - Before serving, drizzle with vanilla glaze or caramel topping if you want some extra sweetness.
-There are also additional topping suggestions below.
+There are also additional topping suggestions below if you prefer to mix it up.

 - Preheat the oven to 350 and grease a casserole dish with nonstick cooking spray.
 Set aside.

-- Cut loaf of bread into cubes with a bread knife.
+- Cut a loaf of bread into cubes with a bread knife.

 - Place bread into prepared baking dish.